OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:33

-When Jesus saw her weeping, and the Jews who had come along with her also weeping, He was deeply moved in spirit and troubled.
+When Jesus saw her weeping, and the Jews who had come along with her also weeping, He was deeply moved in spirit and distressed.

 ## John 11:34

-“Where have you laid him?”
+“Where have you placed him?”
 He asked.
 “Come and see, Lord,” they replied.

 ## John 11:35